keithalewis/math/trading.md

 institution: KALX, LLC
 email: kal@kalx.net
 classoption: fleqn
-abstract: Buyers and sellers
+abstract: Buyers and sellers buy and sell
 ...

-Suppose some instrument has price $X_t$ at time $t$.
+Suppose an instrument has price $X_t$ at time $t$.
-The _profit and loss_ of holding one share of the instrument over the interval from $u$ to $v$ is 0 until the position is entered and the difference of the current price and the price when the position was entered until that is locked in when the position is unwound.
+The _profit and loss_ of holding one share of the instrument over a period of time is
+0 until the the share is purchased, the difference of the current price and the purchse price while holding the share, and the difference of the selling price and the purchase price thereafter.

-Ignoring the details of when $t = u$ and $t = v$ for now
+If the share is bought at $u$ and sold at $v$
 $$
 PnL(t) =
 \begin{cases}